saneku/Merra2BC/README.md

 6. run *python main.py* or python *./main.py >& output.log &* to run in background
 7. modify *namelist.input* file at section *&chem* (*have_bcs_chem = .true.* for BC *chem_in_opt = 1* for IC )
 8. run *wrf.exe*

+## How to cite
+If you find this code useful in your research, please consider citing:
+Ukhov, A., Ahmadov, R., Grell, G., and Stenchikov, G.: Improving dust simulations in WRF-Chem v4.1.3 coupled with the GOCART aerosol module, Geosci.
+Model Dev., 14, 473–493, https://doi.org/10.5194/gmd-14-473-2021, 2021.